 Types of Rental Property Loans

 There are a few different types of rental property investment loans that you can apply for if you are interested in investing in real estate.
-In addition to a rental property mortgage, there is also hard money loans and conventional loans.
+In addition to a rental property mortgage, there is also private equity loans and conventional loans.

 You do not need to prove your debt-to-income or have a cash reserve for this type of loan.
 The down payment required is at least 20%, and the interest rate runs around 5.125% or more.
 They offer repayment terms of 3-30 years and can provide funding in less than one month.